jpniederer/Dev-eryday/_posts/2018-5-17-Continuous-Delivery-Notes-Part-I-Foundations.markdown

 ### Part I: Foundations

-The first five chapters of the book cover some foundational pieces that make continuous delivery possible.
+The first four chapters of the book cover some foundational pieces that make continuous delivery possible.
 First, we'll take a general look at exactly what the problems with delivering software are.
 Then we'll start digging to concepts like configuration management, continuous integration, and testing strategies.

 ### Chapter 1: The Problem of Delivering Software

 ![Chapter 1](https://farm1.staticflickr.com/976/42072218722_8d53b9bcb2.jpg)

-Our goal as professional software developers is to ideas into working software as quick as possible.
+Our goal as professional software developers is to turn ideas into working software as quick as possible.
 The aim of *Continuous Delivery* is to introduce to tactics and best practices that can enable us to not only deliver software faster, but to also make it more reliable, supportable, and maintainable.

-Deployment Pipeline - a customized automated process through building, deploying, testing, and releasing your app.
+*deployment pipeline* - a customized automated process through building, deploying, testing, and releasing your app.
 A deployment pipeline is the natural conclusion of continuous integration.

 There are a lot of common release antipatterns.
-These include: deploying software manually, deploying to a staging environment only after development is complete, manual configuration management of production environments.
+These include: deploying software manually, deploying to a staging environment only after development is complete, and manual configuration management of production environments.
 Generally, automate what you can and deploy both early and frequently.

 Benefits of continuous integration include:
 * Gives All Members of the Team the Ability to do Their Job - There is a path to obtain any previous version of the software.
 Test and support staff can easily get any build version of the deployed software
 * Limits Errors - By automating the testing process on each check in, the team knows any time a problem has been introduced into the deployment pipeline.
 Configuration management ensures that environments will be the same.
 * Less Stress - Consistent, incremental releases lead to confidence in the current build.
-* Deployment Flexibility - With all automated configuration management and deployment process, it's easy to move the app to a new server as needed.
+* Deployment Flexibility - With an automated configuration management and deployment process, it's easy to move the app to a new server as needed.

 Today, containerized environments are a perfect example of how all of these concepts have been baked into the modern deployment process.

 Some Best Practices for Software Delivery
 * Create a Repeatable, Reliable Process for Releasing Software - Try to make releasing your software as easy as possible.
 If releasing code is a burden on your team, releases will be painful and infrequent.
 * Automate Almost Everything - There's a theme appearing here.
 It's becoming clear that automation is good, manual is bad.
 * Keep Everything in Version Control - The second you don't have something is the time you need it most.
-Version control provides an easy way store version copies of all the text-based files needed as part of your project.
+Version control provides an easy way to store versioned copies of all the text-based files needed as part of your project.
 Take advantage of it by putting everything in to your VCS.
 * If It Hurts, Do It More Frequently, and Bring the Pain Forward - By doing it more frequently you'll feel the need to improve the process.
 This will turn the pain point into a strength.
 * Build Quality In - Be testing all throughout the development process.
 Encourage everyone on the team to own the testing of the system.
 * Done Means Released - Software can be considered done once it has been released into production.
 * Everybody Is Responsible for the Delivery Process - Having team buy in all the way around brings the importance of the delivery process to the forefront.
 This also brings the team together leading to more efficiency.
 * Continuous Improvement - Strive for everything to get a little bit better over time.
-This fits in well with Dev-eryday.
+This fits in well with the concept Dev-eryday.

 Chapter 1 is a high-level overview of what's to come in the rest of the book.
 Key points: automate what you can, release often.